 It was just one of three wins that Clark took in the ten-race 1964 season.
 However, retirements in four other events meant that he finished the year in third place in the drivers championship.

-That year's title went instead to Ferrari's John Surtees, making him the only person to have won world championships on both two and four wheels.
+That year's title went instead to Ferrari's John Surtees, making him the only individual in motorsport history to have won world championships on both two and four wheels.
 He hadn't had such a good time in Spa that day, however, with his engine expiring just three laps in.